kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ## Design

-We will explore a few concepts that help structure your design to be coherent.
+I will explore a few concepts that helped structure my design to be coherent.

 ### Modular scale

-Your design will demand less efforts from your users to make sense of when it flows as enforced by a 'modular scale', which specifies a scale of spaces or sizes that each increments with a certain ratio.
+Your design will demand less efforts from your users to make sense of when it flows according to a 'modular scale' that specifies a scale of spaces or sizes that each increments with a certain ratio.

-One way to create a scale is with CSS ['Custom Properties'](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)(credits to [every-layout.dev](https://every-layout.dev/)):
+One way to create a scale is with CSS ['Custom Properties'](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)(credits to view-source [every-layout.dev](https://every-layout.dev/)):

 ```css
 :root {